“15. Stake Organization,” Handbook 2: Administering the Church (2019)

 The stake president also assigns his counselors to oversee efforts with stake activities, young single adults, single adults (as needed), Church magazines, public affairs (as needed), music, seminary and institute, and physical facilities.

-Members of the stake presidency meet regularly with the presidencies of the auxiliary organizations to which they are assigned.
+Members of the stake presidency meet regularly with the presidencies of the organizations to which they are assigned.
 In these meetings, participants counsel together about the progress and needs of members in the organizations.

 Members of the stake presidency also meet regularly with committees and specialists in the other programs to which they are assigned.